manguilar22/langchain-dash-app/README.md

 ```

 Set the `OPENAI_SECRET_KEY` environment variable to enable Chat-GPT interaction.
-Set the `REDIS_PASSWORD` environment variable to authenticate with Redis when authentication's enabled.
+Set the `REDIS_PASSWORD` environment variable to authenticate with Redis when authentication is enabled.

 ### Deployment with Authentication